-We’ve all been there.
+We all have our own dancer love story.
 That first hello.
 The secret glances from across a crowded dance room.
 The spark of something new.
 Boy meets girl.
 Boy meets boy.
 Girl meets girl.
+Boy meets boy.

 And that’s what we’re here to talk about.